nestybox/sysbox/docs/user-guide/storage.md

 However, for bind mounts there are requirements in order to deal with file ownership issues.

-    Note: these requirements apply specifically to bind-mounts.
+    Note: these requirements apply specifically to bind mounts.
 They do not apply to Docker volume or tmpfs mounts, as they are implicitly met by them (i.e., you don't have to worry about file ownership issues for them).
     They also do not apply to the container's root filesystem, which is